vidragabor/spring-batch-dojo/README.md

 ### Run configuration

+- **SpringBatchDojoApplication** \
+  It starts the app in the local machine.

+- **SpringBatchDojoApplicationTests** \
+  It starts the test.

-- **Start only DB in Docker** \
+~~- **Start only DB in Docker** \
-The configuration has been created for Intellij users, this will only help to start the database if the application is no running but the image has not been deleted yet.
+The configuration has been created for Intellij users, this will only help to start the database if the application is no running but the image has not been deleted yet.~~

-### Test environment

-Coming soon...

 # Used references